The-Batman-Code/Project-6-Loopa/README.md

 ```
 12. Proceed accordingly in the terminal.
 13. After the deployment you should be able to access the project using the link displayed in the terminal.
+14. Clicking on the Chat with data button on the right bottom corner will take you to the Data Query Interface🫠.

+# Troubleshooting -
+1. Raise and error, I will try to resolve it.
+2. Use Gemini and the internet wisely before raising error😂.

+#### Thank you for getting till here.
+Keep hunting!!!
+Keep grinding!!!
+See you in the next project🚀🚀